basho/riak_test/README.md

 Github into "current".
-The releases will be built in your current working directory, so create an empty one in a place you'd like to store these builds for posterity, so that you don't have to rebuild them if your installation path (`/tmp/rt` by the way this script installs it) gets into a bad state, or deleted as tmpfs things tend to get during reboot.
+The releases will be built in your current working directory, so create an empty one in a place you'd like to store these builds for posterity, so that you don't have to rebuild them if your installation path (`$HOME/rt/riak` by the way this script installs it) gets into a bad state.

-If you do want to restore your `/tmp/rt` folder to factory condition, see `rtdev-setup-releases.sh` and if you want to change the current riak under test, see `rtdev-current.sh`.
+If you do want to restore your `$HOME/rt/riak` folder to factory condition, see `rtdev-setup-releases.sh` and if you want to change the current riak under test, see `rtdev-current.sh`.